top of page

 To transform from a person of stress and ill health to a peaceful and healthy one, seek a time of respite daily.
 Remember to: ponder and personalize your power-thought, display it around your home and place of work, and finally, speak your power-thought out loud.
 You will be the beneficiary of blessings!

 Would you like to see more of my personal treasures of how I find health?
-Simply go to the box where you can receive my free gift of "Spiritual Secrets for Health."
-I will not only give you this gift, I will send you my Friday morning blogs on Neuro and Shalom Health!
+Simply go to the contact box where you can subscribe to my Newsy Notes and receive my free download of "Easy Tips for Calming You and Your Child."

 I'd like to leave you with an amazing power-thought that you can use in your first respite: